Bandwidth/bandwidth.github.io/webrtc/methods/participants/getParticipant.md

 | callbackUrl                 | Full callback url to use for notifications about this participant
 | publishPermissions          | Defines if this participant can publish audio or video
 | sessions                    | List of session ids this participant is associated with
-| subscriptions               | Subscription information for this participant
+| subscriptions               | Subscription information for this participant, which lists the sessions and IDs of Participants publishing media
 | tag                         | User defined tag to associate with the participant